tarnfeld/etcd-py/README.rst

 Author
 ======

-etcd-py is developed and maintained by Kris Foster (kris.foster@gmail.com)
+etcd-py is developed and maintained by Kris Foster (kris.foster@gmail.com).
+All contributors can be found here: https://github.com/transitorykris/etcd-py/graphs/contributors